justin-m-johnson/homelab/2 - Continuous Integration/readme.md

 This will set up the basic infrastructure for Trivy, pytest, semgrep, and falco.

 # To-do:
-clone_cloud_init_images folder needs to be finished.
-Goal is to have Proxmox clone the cloud-init image, change the VM to have 100GB Drive, 8GB ram, 2 Cores, and appropriate network settings/hostname/etc.
+~~clone_cloud_init_images folder needs to be finished.
+Goal is to have Proxmox clone the cloud-init image, ~~ ~~change the VM to have 100GB Drive, 8GB ram, 2 Cores, and appropriate network settings/hostname/etc.~~ Test Scripts

 # VM Requirements: